Sparse Bayesian joint modal estimation for exploratory item factor analysis: Real data analysis

 To assess whether the proposed algorithm successfully uncovers the sparse structure consistent with the assessment design, we compared the estimated factor loadings $\hat{\mathbf{A}}$ with the sparse structure $\mathbf{Q}^*$ determined by the assessment design of SPI.
 The heatmaps of $\mathbf{Q}^*$ and the estimated factor loading structure are presented in Figure~\ref{fig:heatmap of factor loadings}.

 The white and black blocks on the left-hand side of Figure~\ref{fig:heatmap of factor loadings} correspond to the entries of $q_{jk}^*=0$ and $q_{jk}^*=1$, respectively.
 The five latent factors are labeled F1, F2, F3, F4, and F5, which correspond to agreeableness, conscientiousness, neuroticism, extraversion, and openness, respectively.
+Note that we addressed column permutation and column sign flips using the designed $\mathbf{Q}^*$ after obtaining the estimates.
 Compared to the sparse structure presented on the left-hand side, the absolute values of the estimated factor loadings take higher values in the entries where $q_{jk}^*$ equals one, and vice versa.
 In fact, the point-biserial correlation coefficient between vec$(\hat{\mathbf{A}})$ and vec$(\mathbf{Q}^*)$ was 0.83.
 These results suggest that the proposed algorithm provides a factor loading structure that is interpretable and consistent with the assessment design.

 Note that not all estimated factor loadings take the value of zero in the entries with $q_{jk}^*=0$.
 However, some psychological studies have suggested that empirical datasets do not have perfect simple structures such as $\mathbf{Q}^*$ in Figure~\ref{fig:heatmap of factor loadings} but can have many cross-loadings \parencite{marsh2013measurement,booth2014exploratory}.
 Moreover, to evaluate the magnitude of the estimated factor loadings in entries with $q_{jk}^*=0$, we computed the mean of the values of the estimated factor loadings in entries with $q_{jk}^*=0$: